VGTHuang/vgthuang.github.io/_posts/2021-09-03-marquis-yi-of-zeng.md

 Yet all beneath the ruin canst one trace

-in silent form they writhe their crouching bones.
+In silent form they writhe their crouching bones.

 What from crumbling tomes did time efface

-revived from many carvings on the stones:
+Revived from many carvings on the stones:

 &nbsp;